-‘Teen Mom OG’s Amber Portwood’s Fiance Accused of Cheating; Mistress Releases Texts Via Twitter
+‘Teen Mom OG’s Amber Portwood’s Fiance Accused Of Cheating, Mistress Releases Texts Via Twitter

-MTV may have just aired a Teen Mom OG spin off, starring Amber Portwood’s fiancé Matt Baier, but it looks like there is trouble in paradise for the engaged twosome.
+MTV may have just aired a Teen Mom OG spin-off starring Amber Portwood’s fiancé Matt Baier, but it looks like there is trouble in paradise for the engaged twosome.

 The pair’s relationship has always been a subject of contention amongst fans of the show.
 Firstly, Amber Portwood, 26, is 19 years her partner’s junior and is around the same age as his oldest, but estranged child.
 Baier had also previously faced rumors that he tried to contact fellow Teen Mom stars Farrah Abraham and Jenelle Evans via social media before becoming involved with Portwood.